 A Web service is programmable application logic accessible using standard Internet protocols, fulfilling a specific task or a set of tasks and representing a discrete unit of business or system functionality, that can be combined with other Web services to maintain business transactions or workflows [3][7].
 By exploiting Web services an organization is able to provide ("expose") any business function to any other entity, such as another business function, an organization, a particular community, as well as end users.
-A Web service can be provided by the organization directly, through trading networks or specific publishing hubs and other intermediaries on the Web.

 Web services are self-contained, self-describing, modular software entities that can be published, located and invoked across the Web.
 Each discrete Web service can be deployed on and accessed from any node on the Internet, because once a Web service is deployed, other applications (and other Web services) can discover and invoke the deployed service.
 Therefore, multiple Web services can be combined or assembled to form new service configurations and deliver more valuable and sophisticated functionality supporting diversified business objectives.
-In this way, Web services offer a degree of flexibility and granularity not previously possible or economically viable, as they facilitate on-the-fly software creation through the quick assembly of loosely coupled, reusable software components [4].
-Furthermore, they can interact with each other ("be orchestrated") in an infinite variety of manners and through multiple iterations in order to deliver a particular task within any context [2].

 As a new domain or scientific discipline at the boundaries of software engineering and telecommunications, Web service engineering addresses the technologies and engineering processes required to define, design, implement, test, verify, validate, deploy, combine, maintain, and manage Web services that meet user needs in the current or future networks.
 Its main objective is to ensure the introduction of new and enhanced Web services and their management, in a fast and efficient manner.
 It relies heavily on open distributed object-oriented processing and Internet technology, and ambitiously promises to significantly facilitate the offering of a wide variety of highly sophisticated and personalised services over the widest possible coverage area.